Computing maximal palindromes in non-standard matching models: Conclusions and Future Work

 In this paper, we dealt with the problems of computing all maximal palindromes in a string under several variants of string matching models.
-We first showed two distinct definitions of generalized palindromes: symmetric and reverse.
+We first showed two distinct definitions of palindromes under the non-standard matching models: symmetric and reverse.
 For maximal sym-palindromes, we proposed suffix-tree-based algorithms that work in their construction time and $O(n)$ space.
-Also, for maximal rev-palindromes, we showed that Manacher's algorithm can be generalized to the matching models we consider, and presented $O(n)$ time and space algorithms.
+Also, for maximal rev-palindromes, we showed that Manacher's algorithm can be generalized to the matching models we consider and presented $O(n)$ time and space algorithms.

-Our future work includes the following: (1) Can we efficiently compute maximal palindromes under other string matching models?
-For example, can we extend our algorithm to a structural matching model~\cite{Shibuya04}, which is a generalization of a parameterized matching?
-(2) It is known that any string of length $n$ can contain at most $n+1$ distinct palindromes~\cite{DroubayJP01}, and all distinct palindromes can be computed in $O(n)$ time~\cite{GroultPR10}.
+Our future work includes the following: \begin{enumerate} \item Can we efficiently compute maximal palindromes under other string matching models?
+For example, can we extend our algorithm to a structural matching model~\cite{Shibuya04}, which is a generalization of a parameterized matching? \item It is known that any string of length $n$ can contain at most $n+1$ distinct palindromes~\cite{DroubayJP01}, and all distinct palindromes can be computed in $O(n)$ time~\cite{GroultPR10}.
 It is interesting to study distinct palindromes under SCSTTRs.
 Rubinchik and Shur~\cite{RubinchikS18} claimed that their \emph{eertree} data structure for computing distinct palindromes can be extended to computing distinct WK-palindromes.
-We are unaware whether the computed palindromes are symmetric-based or reversal-based.
-(3) While there can be $\Omega(n)$ suffix palindromes in a string of length $n$, their lengths can be compactly represented with $O(\log n)$ arithmetic progressions~\cite{ApostolicoBG95,matsubara_tcs2009}.
-Can suffix sym-/rev-palindromes under SCSTTRs be represented compactly in a similar way?
+We are unaware of whether the computed palindromes are symmetric-based or reversal-based. \item While there can be $\Omega(n)$ suffix palindromes in a string of length $n$, their lengths can be compactly represented with $O(\log n)$ arithmetic progressions~\cite{ApostolicoBG95,matsubara_tcs2009}.
+Can suffix sym-/rev-palindromes under SCSTTRs be represented compactly in a similar way? \end{enumerate}